 Is Conatus Pharmaceuticals Inc. Growing?

-On average over the last three years, Conatus Pharmaceuticals Inc. has grown earnings per share (EPS) by 30% each year (using a line of best fit).
-It achieved revenue growth of 28% over the last year.
+On average over the last three years, Conatus Pharmaceuticals Inc. has grown earnings per share (EPS) by 36% each year (using a line of best fit).
+In the last year, its revenue is down 11%.

 Has Conatus Pharmaceuticals Inc. Been A Good Investment?

-We compared the total CEO remuneration paid by Conatus Pharmaceuticals Inc., and compared it to remuneration at a group of similar sized companies.
+We examined the amount Conatus Pharmaceuticals Inc. pays its CEO, and compared it to the amount paid by similar sized companies.
 Our data suggests that it pays above the median CEO pay within that group.

 Arguably, business quality is much more important than CEO compensation levels.
 So check out this free list of interesting companies, that have HIGH return on equity and low debt.